NUS-HPC-AI-Lab/Helen/ReadMe.md

 ## Acknowledgement

-The implementation of Helen is inspired by this wonderful [repo]([davda54/sam: SAM: Sharpness-Aware Minimization (PyTorch) (github.com)](https://github.com/davda54/sam)).
+The implementation of Helen is inspired by this wonderful [repo](https://github.com/davda54/sam).
 We sincerely thank for their wonderful code!